-If the Convertible Bond has not been converted, it will be redeemed on maturity date at par plus all accrued interest, if the Company does not redeem the Convertible Bond on the maturity date, the maturity date will be automatically extended by a period of 12 months.
+If the Convertible Bonds has not been converted, it will be redeemed on maturity date at par plus all accrued interest, if the Company does not redeem the Convertible Bond on the maturity date, the maturity date will be automatically extended by a period of 12 months.

-The fair value measurement of the Convertible Bond is described in note 36.
+The fair value measurement of the investments in life insurance plans and Convertible Bond is described in note 31.

-25. CASH AND CASH EQUIVALENTS AND PLEDGED DEPOSITS
+22. CASH AND CASH EQUIVALENTS, PLEDGED DEPOSITS AND RESTRICTED DEPOSITS